 Broad Markets / Big Markets / Big Wind Directions

-European markets are in the first 1 hour 15 minutes of trading, while US markets (Dow, S&P500 and NASDAQ) are 5 hours 15 minutes away from the opening bell.
+European markets are 45 minutes away from opening for trading, while US markets (Dow, S&P500 and NASDAQ) are 7 hours 15 minutes away from the opening bell.

 Broad/Big Market (Big Wind Direction) Short-Term / Mid-Term Posture by Big Hands:

 + Big Hands were large dual-longs yesterday: large increase in longs and took profits of their puts for second consecutive day yesterday.

 + Big Hands' puts on hand had spiked up in prices last week and are still in-the-money (profits).

 + Big Hands are not shorting the markets despite consolidations, however they are holding puts as short term downside-selling protections.

 + For today, Big Hands are dual longs again for the 2nd consecutive day.